willis240/willis240.github.io/README.md

 - Made a program which uses Pythonping to ping a specified website and provides min, max, avg time values to the tig-playground
 - Altered the Google Pinging slides to reflect the switch to using pythonping
+- Researched good ways to monitor a network

 ## About Me